RobertZetterlund/intro-to-ai/assignment3/report.md

     <p align="center">Figure 3: The clusters created using k-means for different k. <p>
 <p>

-By using an elbow curve we can get an indication to what k-value fits the data best, that is, how many clusters we should use.
+To decide whether k=3 or k=4 should be used we use an elbow curve as it can give an indication to what k-value fits the data best, that is, how many clusters we should use.
 In the figure below we can clearly see an elbow at k=3, hence the elbow curves indicates that 3 clusters is the best fit.

 ### Elbow curve